When you begin piano lessons, most of the time the goal is to progress as quickly and as well as possible.

 But the pianist has an ego and pride.
-To prove he is worthy, he will also go for difficult pieces, even very difficult.
-They don't necessarily fit his personal tastes.
-But they will give a status, a rank, to the one who plays them.
-What's on your repertoire?
+To prove you are worthy, you may also go for difficult pieces, even the most difficult piano pieces ever written.
+These pieces don't necessarily fit your personal tastes but they are known to give a status, and a certain rank, to the one who plays them.

-By reading this article, you will understand better how to become a piano virtuoso!
+You will understand better how to become a piano virtuoso!

 Join the discussion: who do you think are the best pianists in the world?

-Classical music and its virtuoso pieces
+Classical Music and its Virtuoso Pieces

-There is often a tendency to say that the classical music pieces composed by the best pianists in the world are the most difficult to play.
-Fortunately, many classical pieces are also used for learning the piano.
+There is often a tendency to say that the classical music pieces composed by the best pianists in the world are the hardest piano pieces to play.
+And, of course, some justify this reputation.

 Symphony No. 5 by Beethoven (1804-1808)

 A legendary piece, composed by a genius musician.
-You have probably already heard these notes in the films The Longest Day or Saturday Night Fever.
+You have probably already heard these notes in the films, The Longest Day or Saturday Night Fever.

 For the anecdote, the music was composed during the Napoleonic wars, while Austria was invaded by France.